-The impredicative construction of is as follows: is the object of Kuratowski-finite subsets of , i.e., of predicates such that the total space merely admits a surjection from some finite ordinal .
+The impredicative construction of is as follows: is the object of Kuratowski-finite subsets of , i.e., of predicates such that the total space merely admits a surjection from some standard finite set .

 Since , and we know how to cover and by and respectively, we can define an epimorphism